Particular/docs.particular.net/nservicebus/sqlserver/operations-scripting.md

 ### Using the create helper queue methods

-To create all queues for a given endpoint name.
+To create all queues for a given endpoint name:

 snippet:sqlserver-create-queues-endpoint-usage

-To create shared queues.
+To create shared queues:

 snippet:sqlserver-create-queues-shared-usage